JamesWoolfenden/learn-packer/docs/packer-aws-ami.3.md

 "ami_users": "{{ user `ami_users` }}",
 ```

 Which I have exposed as a variable.
 You can add a list of AWS account numbers to share it to.
-You dont need to have access to those accounts to share it with them.
+You don't need to have access to those accounts to share it with them.

 !!!
 Note "How to tidy up old AMI's"